 Question about Sebo Automatic X1 Bagged Upright Vacuum

-OK, here goes... (there may be more detail here than you need, but it's a copy of a solution I wrote for someone else) NOTE - any use of the words LEFT and RIGHT assume that you are looking from the REAR of the machine.
+OK, here goes...
+NOTE - any use of the words LEFT and RIGHT assume that you are looking from the REAR of the machine.

 STEP 1.
 Separate the base from the bag compartment: press the button at bottom front centre of bag compartment and lift bag compartment upwards away from base.
 Sometimes this is quite stiff and four hands would be useful, you can lever it from behind with something relatively soft (the plastic handle of a dishwash brush works well) but take care to lift vertically upwards, not sideways or you risk bending a metal lever that's hard to get back into shape again.
 Rest assured that once you've pressed that button there is nothing holding the two parts together other than friction!